TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

 ```[plaintext]
 Purpose:
-  Scan the chain and update (and optionally pin) the TrueBlocks index of appearances.
+  Scan the chain and update the TrueBlocks index of appearances.

 Usage:
   chifra scrape [flags]